Hair Treatment Recovery After FUE in Ann Arbor, Mi

 - any medical conditions you have

-The size of your case and the form of restoration technique you use determines any restrictions placed on you during your hair treatment recovery.
-Typically, with an FUE, you’re able to return to work within one to three days depending on the number of grafts and whether your hair requires shaving.
+Typically with a FUE, you’re able to return to work within one to three days depending on the number of grafts and whether your hair requires shaving.
 Some people choose to take a week off from work.

 Schedule A Consultation